daniiosorio1/fid/README.md

 # fid
-THis Repo is for DIG2500C Fundamentals of Interactive Design
+This Repo is for DIG2500C Fundamentals of Interactive Design